RandomUsernameToSave/VOSPGUI/README.md

 ![plot](./readme/DATA_example.png)

 ## Getting started
-To get started, download the binaries on the "releases" tab in github.
+To get started, download the binaries in the "releases" tab in github in Assets.

-Install and start VOGUI.
+For debian based OS :
+vogui_0.1.0_amd64.deb
+vogui_0.1.0_amd64.AppImage

+For windows :
+vogui_0.1.0_x64-setup.exe